BenHowkins/otoku_blog/README.md

 - On a mobile device the featured image doesn't appear on the page.
 - The page displays the review/ post left.
 - If the user is logged in the 'Leave a comment' box appears and allows user to add a comment on the post.
-- Users can also like others peoples reviews if they are logged in.
+- Users can also like others peoples comments if they are logged in.
-- If the user has made a comment then a buttons allowing them to Edit or Delete their comment will be seen.<br>
+- If the user has made a comment then buttons allowing them to Edit or Delete their comment will be seen.<br>
 <image src="assets/readme/post_detail_page_top.png" width="650px"></image><br>
 <image src="assets/readme/post_detail_page_bottom.png" width="650px"></image>